 Note: The "bed" mentioned above and elsewhere in this manual, refers to the jumping surface (generally referred to as the "mat").
 The "frame" mentioned refers to the rail assembly pieces of the trampoline.

-If any of these conditions exist, your 10'x17' Staged-Bounce Rectangular Trampoline should be disassembled or otherwise protected against use until the condition is remedied.
+If any of the above conditions exist, your trampoline must be disassembled or otherwise protected against use until the condition is remedied.

 Trampoline Mat